MahakAggarwal/Android-Developer-Fundamentals-Version-2/README.md

 * __Android Studio Version:__ 3.1.4 and above (Android Studio is updated when a new stable version is released)
 * __Gradle Version:__ 4.4 and above

-All apps are made using java language.
+All apps in this repository are made using java.

 Projects for section 1.1 to 3.3 are from version 1 of the course.
 Not repeated because of similarities.
 These projects are mostly the same as version 2 but with minor changes.
 Projects after section 3.3 are from version 2 of the course.
 Some projects (section 9.2 onwards) use AndroidX libraries instead of the now deprecated Android Support libraries.